Complete Guide to Making Cold Brew Coffee at Home

 You may find several recipes out there advocating steeping cold brew at room temperature.
 This works but personally I have stopped doing this.

-You see, water has this habit of growing things when left to sit.
-On top of this, coffee is considered a low acid food so it doesn’t have the inbuilt microbial inhibition.
+You see, water has this nasty habit of growing things when left to sit.
+On top of this, coffee is considered a low acid food so it doesn’t inhibit microbial growth very well.

 If you brew on the counter top, you will want to make sure that all of your brewing equipment is very clean.
-I recommend washing it in the dishwasher and let the very hot water sanitize it.
+I recommend washing your brewing equipment in the dishwasher so the very hot water can sanitize it.

 I have started brewing my coffee in the fridge.
 Keeping the brew in the fridge slows down microbial growth.
 Of course using clean brewing equipment is still best practice even in the fridge.